HTML Comment Tag – A Complete Guide for Beginners

 What Is the HTML Comment Tag?

-An HTML comment is a piece of text that is ignored by the browser.
+An HTML comment is a note added to HTML code that is ignored by browsers and not displayed on the webpage.

 <!-- This is a comment -->